 Bad vegetable oil has been known to cause grittiness.
 Thus, you’ll want to make sure that you’re buying the best ingredients that you can.

-If you can’t change ingredients, then you could try adding flour or cornstarch to the mixture.
+If you can’t change ingredients, you could try adding flour or cornstarch to the mixture.
 This can thicken things up to reduce the grittiness.

 It’s also wise to chill the ice cream properly before putting it into the freezer.
 This can reduce issues with too much grittiness.

 6 – Using a Bad Ice Cream Maker